Christmas Wrapping: Covers

-"Christmas Wrapping" was covered by the English pop group Spice Girls as a B-side for their 1998 single "Goodbye", with lyrics altered to include a reference to British supermarket chain Tesco instead of the American chain A&P. It has also been covered by Save Ferris (with lyrics altered for a Jewish perspective), Kate Nash, the Front Bottoms, Devon Kay & The Solutions, the Donnas, Summer Camp, the cast of the Broadway musical Wicked, comedian Doug Benson, Martha Wainwright, the cast of the TV show Glee (with Heather Morris on lead vocals),and Disney Channel star Bella Thorne.
+"Christmas Wrapping" was covered by the British pop group Spice Girls as a B-side for their 1998 single "Goodbye", with lyrics altered to include a reference to British supermarket chain Tesco instead of the American chain A&P. It has also been covered by Save Ferris (with lyrics altered for a Jewish perspective), Kate Nash, the Front Bottoms, Devon Kay & The Solutions, the Donnas, Summer Camp, the cast of the Broadway musical Wicked, comedian Doug Benson, Martha Wainwright, the cast of the TV show Glee (with Heather Morris on lead vocals), and Disney Channel star Bella Thorne.
 British/Irish girl band the Saturdays covered the song for the film Get Santa.
 Kylie Minogue recorded the song with Iggy Pop for her 2015 album, Kylie Christmas.

 Sinkane, studying a Masters in composition, produced a cover for Christmas 2020.
 It featured Nancy Whang (LCD Soundsystem) singing lead, Nick Millhiser (Holy Ghost!) on drums, and Money Mark (The Beastie Boys) on Moog.
 Profits from this release went to The Food Bank for New York City.